Noah Smith-Drelich

 Assistant Professor of Law

-Noah Smith-Drelich joined the faculty at Chicago-Kent College of Law in 2020 as an assistant professor of law.
+Noah Smith-Drelich is an assistant professor of law at Chicago Kent.
 His scholarship seeks to better understand the incentive structures underlying tort law, with ramifications that stretch from mass torts settlements to policing.
-Smith-Drelich also writes on the constitutional right to travel, and in the area of public health and health policy.
-His articles have been published or are forthcoming in the Northwestern University Law Review, Southern California Law Review (twice), Ohio State Law Journal, Indiana Law Journal, Florida Tax Review, Public Health Nutrition, and Loyola of Los Angeles Law Review, as well as the California Law Review Online and Texas Law Review Online.
+Smith-Drelich also writes on the constitutional right to travel and in the area of public health.
+His articles have been published or are forthcoming in the Northwestern University Law Review, Southern California Law Review (twice), Indiana Law Journal (twice), Ohio State Law Journal, Florida Tax Review, Public Health Nutrition, and Loyola of Los Angeles Law Review, as well as the California Law Review Online and Texas Law Review Online.
+He is also an author of the casebook Constitutional Torts (6th ed.) with professors Sheldon Nahmod, Michael Wells, and Fred Smith Jr.

-In addition to his academic research, Smith-Drelich maintains an active pro bono practice in civil rights and civil liberties impact litigation with a focus on indigenous rights and environmental justice.
+In addition to his academic research, Smith-Drelich maintains an active pro bono practice in civil liberties impact litigation with a focus on indigenous rights and environmental justice, for which he was recognized in the inaugural AALS Pro Bono Honor Roll.
 Currently, Smith-Drelich is the originating attorney and lead counsel on Thunderhawk v.
 County of Morton, a putative class action lawsuit challenging police abuses related to the Standing Rock-led resistance to the Dakota Access Pipeline.
 The case is in discovery.

 Professor Smith-Drelich has been recognized for his teaching at Chicago-Kent, winning Chicago-Kent Student Bar Association Professor of the Year (2022) and the Chicago-Kent College of Law Excellence in Teaching Award (2022).